Blog

 4. Add asafoetida and stir for 5 to 7 seconds.
 It burns fast.
 So, keep the flame on medium-low.

-5. Add boiled Kala chana and spice mix.
+5. Add boiled Kala chana, Dhania Powder, Red Chilli Powder, and Amchur.
 Keep mixing for 2 minutes on high flame.

 6. Add green chilies and water in which chana has been boiled.
 Mix well.
 Cover and let it cook till you get the desired consistency.